 Step 5 – Funds are delivered to your recipient

 Once your funds have been received by the service, it will usually take a few days for the transfer process to be completed.
-The length of time will depend on the service’s particular payment network; some own their own while others use an established network such as SWIFT.
+The length of time will depend on its payment infrastructure; some have established their own while others rely on the SWIFT network.
 Most services will keep you updated along the way, so you have a reasonable idea of when delivery is expected.

 It doesn’t need to cost you arm and a leg to send money to Ireland.
 Dedicated money transfer services can save you a lot of time and effort – but they come in different shapes and sizes, and serve a variety of purposes.
-With some careful research and a little bit of patience, I’m sure that you will have no trouble finding one that is right for you.
+With some careful research and a little bit of patience, we have no doubt that you’ll find the right one for you.
 However, if you are still stuck for ideas, take a look at our guide on how to send money online.